Family Assistance Plan: Need for the Family Assistance Program – controversy over the AFDC

-Despite public frustration and debates over adding restrictions to the AFDC to control costs, there was still a large number of the public which considered poverty aid to be a universal, basic right.
+Despite public frustration and debates over adding restrictions to the AFDC to control costs, there was still a large number of the public who considered poverty aid to be a universal, basic right.
 A 1964 Harris poll found that 68% of participants believed the Federal government had a responsibility to ensure basic human rights and a minimum livable wage to its citizens, reaffirmed by 73% of participants in a later 1969 poll.
 Poverty and inequality had been raised as an issue by Johnson in 1964, and pressure was continuing to be placed on the Federal government to alleviate rising national poverty rates.
 Instances of riots and public disgruntlement plaguing the 1960s were connected to a welfare system not adequately supporting the needs of the population.

-To many in congress, it was clear that the answer was not to restrict the AFDC, but rather reform it.
+To many in Congress, it was clear that the answer was not to restrict the AFDC, but rather reform it.
 The AFDC was plagued with numerous inequalities not only among its recipients but between states.
-In 1968, 26 states did not pass the threshold for welfare support from the AFDC that allowed families to be above the 'poverty-line'.
+In 1968, 26 states did not pass the threshold for welfare support from the AFDC that allowed families to be above the 'poverty line'.
 Families in New Jersey could receive up to 332 dollars a month, whereas some families in Mississippi were receiving a comparatively meager 55 dollars a month.
 The AFDC also overwhelmingly denied access to assistance to families who had an employed head, even if their overall income still placed them below the poverty line.
 In 1966, this excluded around 12 million families from access to the AFDC.
-As such, there were fears that the AFDC created instances of dependency for those unable to work, as well as dis-incentivized families on welfare assistance to find work.
+As such, there were fears that the AFDC created instances of dependency for those unable to work, as well as disincentivized families on welfare assistance to find work.
 In 1967, legislation pushed for a work-incentive phase (WIN) to AFDC, which required families currently on the program to participate in job/work training to continue receiving benefits.
 By early January 1969, the Nixon Administration had installed a committee to study the welfare system and propose changes, culminating in the eventual announcement of the FAP in August 1969.
-Nixon's plan envisioned a welfare system that ventured not only to fix welfare dependency and rising costs for government, but also aimed to combat rising inequality within the welfare system and afford income assistance as a basic, universal right.
+Nixon's plan envisioned a welfare system that ventured not only to fix welfare dependency and rising costs for the government, but also aimed to combat rising inequality within the welfare system and afford income assistance as a basic, universal right.